-Le programme primaire-moyen - français langue seconde (PJ FSL), a été développé pour les candidats qui souhaitent enseigner les cours d'immersion et française de base dans une salle de classe en Ontario.
+Le programme primaire-moyen - français langue seconde (PJ FSL), a été développé pour les candidats qui souhaitent enseigner les cours d'immersion et français de base dans une salle de classe en Ontario.

-We have an on-campus version of this program and a blended format - find out more about the differences.
+We have a blended format version of this program as well - find out more about the differences.

 Selection of Consecutive Education teacher candidates is based on the Queen's application requirements as well as the supplemental document(s) submitted to Student Services.
 There is a French language requirement you can find out about on our How to Apply page.
 Applicants must also meet the requirements for Primary-Junior.

 Selection of Concurrent Education teacher candidates is based on their application made in December of year 4.